Presentation on geography “Natural areas of South America. Presentation on the topic "natural areas of South America" Organic world of South America

 • How does latitudinal zonation manifest itself in South America?

 A characteristic feature of the continent is the presence of rugged, moist evergreen equatorial forests growing on red-yellow ferrallite soils.
 They are called here selva , which means “forest” in Portuguese.
-The selva is wetter than African forests and richer in plant and animal species.
-Here grow trees such as ceiba, reaching a height of 80 m, various types of palm trees, melon tree (papaya), cocoa, hevea, entwined with vines.
+Selva is wetter than African forests, richer in plant and animal species.
+Trees such as ceiba, reaching a height of 80 m, various types of palm trees, melon tree (papaya), cocoa, and hevea, entwined with vines, grow here.
 There are many beautifully blooming orchids in the forest.
-Many selva plants produce not only valuable wood, but also fruits, juice, and bark for use in technology and medicine.
+Many selva plants provide not only valuable wood, but also fruits, juice, bark for use in technology and medicine.

 The fauna of the selva is especially rich.
 Many animals are adapted to life in trees: prehensile-tailed monkeys, sloths.
 Even frogs and lizards live in trees, there are many snakes, including the largest snake on Earth - the anaconda.
 The water is home to ungulates - tapirs and the largest rodent on Earth - the capybara weighing up to 50 kg.
 There are few predators, the most famous among them being the jaguar.